Internal Audit Trailer

 Employees, Vendors, and Citizens who call the hotline may remain anonymous.
 If the person requests anonymity, no attempt will be made to identify the employee, vendor or citizen.
 Information provided must be treated as confidential and privileged to the extent permitted by applicable law.

 Hotline investigations will be undertaken in a confidential manner.
-Results of investigations are communicated to the Chief Human Resources Officer, Chief Executive Officer, Board of Education Chair and further only to those with a need to know as determined by the Internal Audit Director.
+Results of investigations are communicated to the Chief Executive Officer and Board of Education Chair and further only to those with a need to know as determined by the Internal Audit Director.

 Retaliation against an employee who in good faith filed a report of alleged fraud, waste or abuse or who participated in an investigation is a violation of the Maryland Whistleblower Law.
 Such “whistleblower protection” is granted in Section 6-901 et.seq. of the Md Education Article, entitled, "Public School Employee Whistleblower Protection Act".